collinbarrett/collinbarrett.github.io/_posts/2016-02-23-optimize-self-hosted-web-fonts.md

 title: 'Optimizing Self-Hosted Web Fonts'
 date: '2016-02-23T04:00:16-06:00'
 author: 'Collin M. Barrett'
 excerpt: 'By implementing .woff2 and slimming down my icon font, I reduced the weight of my site''s fonts by about 50KB.'
 layout: post
 guid: '/?p=1725'
 permalink: /optimize-self-hosted-web-fonts/
-wp_featherlight_disable:
-    - ''
 image: /assets/img/optimizeSelfHostedWebFonts_collinmbarrett.jpg
 categories:
 - Code
 tags:
 - Advertisements
 - Apple
 - Cache
 - CDN
 - Cloudflare
 - Compression
 - CSS
 - DNS
 - Family
 - Firefox
 - Google
 - Linux
 - NGINX
 - Performance
 - Tracking
 - 'uBlock Origin'
 - WordPress
 ---

 For anyone who has been here before, you may have noticed my recent font swap-a-roo to Open Sans.
 I know, designers, it is trendy and probably overused, but I think it brings a much crisper feel to the text than the old serif font I had before.
 In this transition, I did some font optimization on my WordPress site via recommendations by the [DareBoost](https://www.dareboost.com/en) analyzer.
 With just an hour or two of tweaking, I was able meaningfully to trim the payload of my site’s first page load.
 If you are reading this on a mobile data plan, you are welcome.

 ## TL;DR